A case for Case A: detailed look at binary black hole formation through stable mass transfer: The effect of the remnant mass prescription

 \subsection{No natal kick populations}

 A remnant mass prescription links the stellar properties at carbon depletion to the compact object properties, such as mass.
 The amount of ejecta and explodibility at core-collapse is an inherent 3-dimensional problem \citep[e.g.][]{Muller+16}, which is mapped to 1-dimensional stellar properties.
-For this work, two aspects of remnant prescriptions are critical for the formation of BBH mergers through SMT: the BH masses that can be formed during collapse and the instantaneous mass loss during the collapse.
+For this work, the BBH masses that can be formed during collapse are critical for the formation of BBH mergers through SMT.

-Firstly, for the BH masses, the \citet{Fryer+12} \texttt{rapid} remnant mass prescription results in a mass gap in BH masses between $3\Msun$ and $5\Msun$, preventing their formation.
+For the BH masses, the \citet{Fryer+12} \texttt{rapid} remnant mass prescription results in a mass gap in BH masses between $3\Msun$ and $5\Msun$, preventing their formation.
 For this reason, we use the \citet{Fryer+12} \texttt{delayed} prescription, since it allows for the formation of BHs in this mass range.
 By using this prescription, we know that if BHs in the $3{-}5\Msun$ range do not merge, it is caused by the stellar and binary physics and not by the remnant mass prescription, as shown in Section \ref{sec:BBH_merger_formation}.
 Figure \ref{fig:other_SN_prescriptions} shows the supernova remnant mass prescriptions from \citet{Patton+20} and \citet{Sukhbold+16} with the \texttt{N20} and \texttt{W20} engines, respectively.
 Both remnant mass prescriptions more efficiently produce BBH mergers compared to the \citet{Fryer+12} \texttt{delayed} prescription in Figure \ref{fig:merger_pop}, shifting the main peak from $\Mmax \sim 15\Msun$ to $\Mmax \sim 10\Msun$.
 Above $\MBH \sim 15\Msun$, all BHs are formed through direct fallback in all remnant mass prescriptions in this work; thus, there are no noticeable differences between supernova prescriptions.
 Furthermore, the mass ratio distributions still peak at $\Mmin/\Mmax\sim1$, as both the primary and secondary are changed similarly by the remnant mass prescription.

-The second aspect is the instantaneous mass loss during the collapse, which imposes a \citet{Blaauw+61} kick on the binary.
-Generally, this kick is small compared to the natal kick but it still introduces some eccentricity in the binary post-supernova.
-As discussed in Section \ref{sec:natal_kicks}, induced eccentricity can result in BBH mergers from systems that are outside the SMT-to-BBH-merger regime in the \COHMSRLO grid.
-Since different remnant mass prescriptions result in different mass losses during the supernova, the final eccentricities also change.
-As a result of this, in the bottom row of Figure \ref{fig:other_SN_prescriptions}, the \citet{Sukhbold+16} prescription can produce a very small number of BBH mergers at $Z=0.45\Zsun$, despite the \COHMSRLO grid at this metallicity not allowing SMT to lead to a BBH merger with no additional eccentricity.